Frequently Asked Questions

 ARIA (Accessible Rich Internet Applications) landmarks are link attributes embedded in the HTML of your website that allows screen reader users to more easily navigate different kinds of content on your web page.

-More questions about the accessibility of your websites or apps at the code level?
-Get in touch with our Development experts.
+Do you have more questions about the accessibility of your websites or apps at the code level?
+Get in touch with our development experts.

 Making your website more accessible to users with disabilities can improve Technical SEO for each page, boosting its ranking on various search engines thanks to newly placed elements in your code that give Google and other site crawlers more context.